Al Montoya

-Álvaro Montoya (born February 13, 1985) is an American former professional ice hockey goaltender.
-He played for parts of nine seasons in the National Hockey League (NHL) as a member of the Arizona Coyotes, New York Islanders, Winnipeg Jets, Florida Panthers, Montreal Canadiens, and Edmonton Oilers.
-He was drafted by the New York Rangers in the first round, sixth overall, in the 2004 NHL Entry Draft after a three-year career with the University of Michigan.
+Álvaro Silva Montoya (born February 13, 1985) is a Cuban-American former professional ice hockey goaltender who played a total of nine seasons in the National Hockey League (NHL) for the Arizona Coyotes, New York Islanders, Winnipeg Jets, Florida Panthers, Montreal Canadiens, and Edmonton Oilers.
+He was selected in the first round, sixth overall, by the New York Rangers in the 2004 NHL Entry Draft after a three-year collegiate career with the University of Michigan.
 Montoya is the first Cuban-American to play in the NHL.
-Montoya was born in Chicago, Illinois, but grew up in nearby Glenview, Illinois.

 Playing career

-As a youth, Montoya played in the 1999 Quebec International Pee-Wee Hockey Tournament with the Chicago Young Americans minor ice hockey team.
-He later played for the Loyola Academy, and the Texas Tornado of the North American Hockey League (NAHL).
+Montoya was born in Chicago, Illinois, but grew up in nearby Glenview, Illinois.
+As a youth, he played in the 1999 Quebec International Pee-Wee Hockey Tournament with the Chicago Young Americans minor ice hockey team.
+He later played for Loyola Academy, and the Texas Tornado of the North American Hockey League (NAHL).

-Montoya spent the 2000–01 season with the U.S. National Team Development Program.
-Montoya began attending the University of Michigan and playing for the Wolverines ice hockey team in 2002–03.
+Montoya spent the 2001–02 season with the U.S. National Team Development Program before attending the University of Michigan and playing for the Wolverines ice hockey team the following year.
 He enjoyed success at Michigan, especially during his final season in 2004–05, where he posted a record of 30–7–3.
 Montoya twice represented the United States at the World Junior Ice Hockey Championships, backstopping the team to its first gold medal at the 2004 tournament in Finland; he was named to the tournament All-Star team.
 The 2005 tournament, hosted by the United States, was a disappointing one for Montoya and the U.S., as they failed to earn a medal, losing to the Czech Republic in the bronze medal game.